neoneye/simon-arc-lab-legacy/README.md

+This repo has been superseeded by [simon-arc-lab](https://github.com/neoneye/simon-arc-lab).

+For some reason I don't remember, I have made quite a lot of commits AFTER I made `simon-arc-lab`.
+I was supposed to have made those changes to `simon-arc-lab` instead.

+---

 # Simon ARC Lab - My solution for ARC Prize 2024

 In the ARC Prize 2024 contest, my solver got `score=1` out of 100.